 Use the Dashboards menu (at the top of the Global Overview dashboard) to access the Alerts Dashboard.
 The Alerts Dashboard displays a summary of the active alerts and the status of each alert:

 The Alert Details table provides a list of the alerts that are currently triggered.
 The entries are prioritized from high-severity to lower-severity; each entry includes information that will allow you to identify the alert and recognize the condition that triggered the alert.
-Click the name of an alert to open a popup that provides detailed information about the alert definition.
+Click the name of an alert to review the alert definition, or the down arrow next to the alert icon to review the metrics that triggered the alert.

 The Alert Errors table displays configuration-related errors (eg. accidentally disabling a required probe, or improperly configuring an alert parameter).
 You can use the information provided in the Error Message column to identify and resolve the conflict that is causing the error; for additional assistance, contact EnterpriseDB Support.